 National Slag Collection (NSC)

 The National Slag Collection is a resource primarily of interest to those engaged in researching early metallurgy through physical remains.
 It is the property of Ironbridge Gorge Museum Trust (IGMT) and its management is subject to a Memorandum of Agreement between the Trust and the Historical Metallurgy Society.

 The catalogue provides a fully illustrated listing of the material in the collection.
 It also contains background information about the collection, a guide to how to use the catalogue, and instructions on how to access the collection.
 This document was prepared by David Dungworth with the assistance of other HMS members in 2009.

 The Collection includes numerous samples from sites in the West Midlands and the North West.
 The early stages of the development of iron manufacture is well represented by bloom smelting slags and these are complemented by a range of blacksmithing slags.
 The post-medieval blast-furnace slags in the Collection are one of its most valuable assets.
 Blast-furnace slags have been collected from fifty-eight different sites including those using charcoal and those using coke.
 The coke-fired blast furnaces represented in the National Slag Collection include early examples, as well as later ones where heat was recovered and used to pre-heat the blast.
 The secondary iron producing processes associated with the blast furnace, i.e. finery, chafery, puddling and founding, are represented in the collection although some of these slags are unprovenanced.

-The National Slag Collection can be fully searched using our ‘Databases and other resources’ below, alternatively you can download the National Slag Collection Catalogue as a pdf file.
+The National Slag Collection can be fully searched using our ‘Databases and other resources’ below.
 To apply for access or to sample the collection please fill in this form and send to the ACC chair.
 The procedure and assessment criteria for receiving new acquisitions into the NSC can be found here.

 HMS Databases and other resources